-Jaipur Gunijankhana had curated the idea of hosting a two day seminar on the popular book “Swarartharamani” authored by the legendary Ganasaraswati Kishori Amonkar herself.
-The seminar featured the artiste – Smt.
+Jaipur Gunijankhana hosted a two day seminar on “Swarartharamani” a book authored by the legendary Ganasaraswati Kishori Amonkar herself.
+The seminar featured Smt.
 Nandini Bedekar – who had been Kishoritai’s disciple for a period spanning over twenty years.

 The seminar was initiated to cover the crux of the said book and to enlighten the students of music about Kishoritai’s ideology behind authoring it, with the intention that many students and learners might take advantage of this great learning opportunity.
 Since Nandinitai had seen Kishoritai from close quarters and had played a vital role in bringing “Swarartharamani” to life, it was a great privilege for everyone to listen to her.